simon-ament/Study/content/🚑 Software-Technik/07_methods_tools.md

 ---
 # Code of Conduct / Working Agreement
-How we should interact when we:
+How we should interact when we

-1. communicate positive / negative, written / oral, private / public
+1. communicate (positive / negative, written / oral, private / public)
 2. disclose information and risks
 3. make estimates and promises
 4. address each other and customers / users
 5. express disagreement and frustration
-6. manage conflict
+6. manage conflicts
 7. negotiate and share decisions
 8. register & write down dissenting opinions